Night of Champions (2008): Preliminary matches

-The match that followed was for the World Tag Team Championship, in which champions Hardcore Holly and Cody Rhodes defended the titles against Ted DiBiase Jr. and a mystery partner.
+The match that followed was for the World Tag Team Championship, in which champions Hardcore Holly and Cody Rhodes defended the titles against Ted DiBiase and a mystery partner.
 Before the match got underway, DiBiase grabbed the microphone and said his partner had text messaged him saying that he was running late and asked for the match to be rescheduled.
 Not wanting to forfeit, DiBiase said he would take on Holly and Rhodes in a two-on-one handicap match and promised that his partner would be there soon.
 The match began with Rhodes and DiBiase in the ring.
 DiBiase, however, said that he wanted to face Holly instead.
 Holly was tagged in, but Rhodes turned on Holly and attacked him, turning heel in the process.
 DiBiase then introduced Rhodes as his tag team partner.
 Rhodes switched sides and tagged in DiBiase, who then performed the Million Dollar Dream on Holly to win the match, with DiBiase and Rhodes becoming the new World Tag Team Champions.

 The next match was for the WWE Intercontinental Championship, in which Chris Jericho defended the title against Kofi Kingston, who was drafted to Raw in the Supplemental Draft.
 In the beginning of the match, Kingston gained the upper hand over Jericho, as he performed a body-block.
 Kingston followed this by leaping onto Jericho on the top ring corner.
 Though, Jericho shoved him to the ring floor.
 Back in the ring, Jericho followed his assaults by applying an abdominal stretch submission hold, but Kingston escaped the hold.
 Back and forth action took place between both competitors.
 Jericho got Kingston in the Walls of Jericho.
 As Jericho had the hold locked on, Shawn Michaels ran through the crowd and performed Sweet Chin Music on Lance Cade, who was at ringside.
 As Jericho witnessed the events, he released the submission hold and tackled Michaels off the ring apron.
 Kingston took the advantage as he performed the Trouble on Paradise and pinned Jericho to become the new Intercontinental Champion.

-The sixth match was a singles match, in which WWE Women's Champion Mickie James defended the title against Katie Lea Burchill accompanied with Paul Burchill.
+The sixth match was a singles match for the WWE Women's Championship, in which Mickie James defended the title against Katie Lea Burchill accompanied with Paul Burchill.
 The beginning of the match saw back and forth action between both females.
 Lea controlled the match, after she threw James shoulder-first into the middle turnbuckle and worked on James' shoulder.
 Throughout the match, James began to take the advantage over Lea, but was not successful in doing so.
 The match concluded when James performed the Mickie DT on Lea, thus winning the match and retaining her title.